duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 series0_error = [0]*len(series0_yvalues)

 ```
 Press the refresh button to render the plot.
+This plot shows that all traces have a similar slope but vary in their tracked length.

 <img src='{{site.baseurl}}/tutorials/img/script/img5.png' width='650' />